It's from my brother saying he's not trying to be an annoyance.

 Well, maybe because they don't think like you.

-Maybe they're not liberals as much as you think, and don't engage in group politics.
+Maybe they're not liberals as much as you think and don't engage in group politics.

-Baba Duban.
+Baba Double.

-52 percent supported the uh overall winner, Nicholas Sarkozy.
+52% supported the overall winner, Nicholas Sarkozy.

 Now, you know, Newsweek has revamped their website.

-They got their own website, they've uh done something, changed the appearance of the magazine and so forth.
+It changed the appearance of the magazine and so forth.

-It's a book on uh on the Hillary Clinton, or the Clinton marriage, actually, and it is uh uh by Sally Bedell Smith.
+It's a book on Hillary Clinton, or the Clinton marriage, actually.

-Now, some of the some of the stuff in this uh uh excerted from this book, by the way, I'm you know, uh not not trying to obsess here on Mrs. Clinton.
+By the way, I'm, you know, not trying to obsess here on Mrs. Clinton.

-That is the Clinton's marriage.
+That is the Clintons' marriage.

 A new book tries to make sense of the gripping, grating psychodrama.